 Our Community Grant Program provides funding to help improve the quality of life of Queen Village residents.
-We accept grant requests for a wide range of projects and programs, such as enhancing parks, gardens, playgrounds, educational programs, neighborhood safety, clean & green projects, and historic preservation.
+We accept grant requests for a wide range of projects and programs, such as enhancing parks, gardens, playgrounds, clean & green projects, and historic preservation.
+We also accept grant applications for in-school, after-school, and summer academic and/or learning enrichment programs.

 QVNA’s Spring 2019 grant applications are now in evaluation.
 Recipients will be announced at our May 15th Community Meeting.
 Our next grant cycle will be announced through our Facebook page and eNews.